-Dessert Advisor has searched high and low to bring you our top 10 list of dessert books designed to help you celebrate World Book Day, a day created by UNESCO way back in 1995 to encourage reading, publishing, and copyright.
-Whether you’re thinking of adding to your kitchen book artillery or you’re just looking for a gift to give to a lucky friend, we’re here to give you the rundown.
+Dessert Advisor has searched high and low to bring you our top 10 list of dessert books designed to help you celebrate World Book Day.
+A day created by UNESCO way back in 1995 to encourage reading, publishing, and copyright.
+Whether you’re thinking of adding to your kitchen book artillery or you’re just looking for a gift to give to a lucky friend, in no particular order, we present:

 It was hard to select just one book from the oeuvre of food writer, Maida Heatter.
 Affectionately known as The Queen of Desserts, this one is her most famous book and provides almost 300 fool-proof recipes including The Queen Mother’s Cake, Raspberry-Strawberry Bavarian, and Walnut Fudge Pie a la Mode.
 Other publications include Happiness is Baking, Maida Heatter’s Book of Great Chocolate Desserts, and Maida Heatter’s Book of Great Cookies.

-This dessert book holds 100 recipes that show off Hermé’s mastery of technique, not to mention his internationally recognized gift for combining textures and flavors.
+This dessert book holds 100 recipes that show off Hermé’s mastery of technique.
+Not to mention his internationally recognized gift for combining textures and flavors.
 One of the most inventive pastry chefs and chocolatiers around, this collection also includes the history of a number of iconic desserts.
 Other titles from Hermé include Pierre Hermé: Chocolate, Pierre Hermé Macarons: The Ultimate Recipes from the Master Pâtissier, and My Best: Pierre Hermé.

-Certainly the most expensive book on our top ten list, you may want to just borrow this one from your local library.
+Certainly the most expensive book on our top ten list.
+So you may want to just borrow this one from your local library.
 Volume II in the Grand Livre de Cuisine series, this book lists 250 recipes for desserts, pastries, candy, and other sweets – accompanied by 650 photographs!
 Some of these show the complex internal architecture normally hidden within the sweet desserts.
 Ranging from mousses to nougats, this work even includes a recipe for tropical fruit stuffed ravioli.
 Two additional publications include Ducasse Flavors of France, and Grand Livre De Cuisine: Alain Ducasse’s Culinary Encyclopedia.